balena-io-experimental/etcher-streams/README.md

 Download an `raspberry-pi` image at version `2.9.6+rev1.prod` from the `resin-staging-img` resin s3 bucket using the configuration from `config.json` into the `resin.img` file.

-`node index.js -i resin-s3://resin-staging-img/raspberry-pi/2.9.6+rev1.prod -o resin.img -c config.json`
+`node index.js -i resin-s3://resin-staging-img/raspberry-pi/2.9.6+rev1.prod -o resin.img -c config.json -t`

 Accepted protocols for the source:
  * file://